 That is not to say however that parenting in this fashion isn’t difficult at times, and it can be made even more challenging by the family situation you find yourself in.
 After all, if you are you SO aren’t getting along, matching up your parenting styles can be difficult, and if you are divorced and co-parenting it can be even tougher.

 Happily, there are things you can do to lift this burden at least a little including leaving all the legal wrangling to the family law solicitors, something that can help you and your ex stay on good terms.
-This being something that can make it far easier to communicate, stay sane, and support each other in the way you wish to parent, despite the situation that has arisen between you both.
+The team over at Peters and May wrote an article about how children are taken into consideration during the divorce process, among many other articles, that you may find a useful read during this difficult time.
+Staying on good – or, at least, civil – terms with your ex is something that can make it far easier to communicate, stay sane, and support each other in the way you wish to parent, despite the situation that has arisen between you both.

 Everyone has an opinion on how to raise your child

 Urgh!
 One thing that can drive you around the bend when you have kids is the fact that everyone else in the world thinks they are experts on raising children, even the ones that haven’t actually got children themselves!

 In fact, it can be incredibly tricky to smile as a loved one or even a total stranger lectures you on the pitfalls of the dummy, bottle, or nappies you are using.

 Of course, for sanity’s sake here it’s best if you can let it all wash over you, and take what others say with a pinch of salt.
 After all, what was best for them may not be the right choice for your situation, and that is OK.

 Of course, this is hard to do because not only do you care about your baby and want the best for them, but there is a certain amount of emotional vulnerability that comes with being a new mum, making it harder to let things go in the way you would in your normal everyday life.